Rexyislive/DiscordCommandSnippets/README.md

-# DiscordCommandSnippets
+# Discord Command Snippets

-> A collection of commands for a discord.js v13 bot.
+> A collection of command snippets for a discord.js v13 bot.

 ## License